gearglow/ReptiliaWithATwist/The List.md

-Elysia caught up with Ron and Hermione at the doors to the Great Hall.
+After returning to the real world only a scant few minutes after entering Elysium, Elysia made her way to dinner as Professor Snape finished squaring away his classroom.
+She caught up with Ron and Hermione at the doors to the Great Hall.

 "What'd Snape want?"
 Ron asked.